Marie Armande de La Trémoille

-Princess Marie Armande de La Trémoille (Marie Armande Victoire; 1677 – 5 March 1717) was a French noblewoman and The Princess of Turenne by marriage.
+Marie Armande de La Trémoille (Marie Armande Victoire; 1677 – 5 March 1717) was a French noblewoman and The Princess of Turenne by marriage.

 Biography

 The eldest of two children, her parents were Charles Belgique Hollande de La Trémoille, duc de Thouars, and Madeleine de Créquy.
 She was engaged to a distant cousin, Emmanuel Théodose de La Tour d'Auvergne (1668–1730), son and heir of Godefroy Maurice de La Tour d'Auvergne, Duke of Bouillon (1641–1721).
 Emmanuel Théodose's mother was Marie Anne Mancini, niece of Cardinal Mazarin.

 As heir to the Duchy of Bouillon, her husband was styled prince de Turenne.
 The couple were married on 1 February 1696 in the chapel of the Hôtel de Crequi, Paris, the town house of her maternal grandfather.
 The couple had seven children, two of whom had further issue.

 Through her father, she was a second cousin of the French regent Philippe, duc d'Orléans.